Research Agenda

 Introduction

-DARE-RC research agenda has been developed through a systematic and collaborative process over the course of the programme’s inception phase.
+The DARE-RC research agenda has been developed through a systematic and collaborative process with a wide range of key policy and practice stakeholders and drawing upon the conceptual framework and recommendations from extensive policy and evidence review.
 The overarching questions in this research agenda fulfil three key criteria:

 They address existing evidence gaps in education in Pakistan and globally